aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 ##### Knowledge Prerequisites

-* Basic understanding of Unity development for Apple Vision Pro.
+* Basic understanding of Unity development for Apple Vision Pro / iOS.
 * Familiarity with AWS services, especially EC2, ECS, and S3.
 * Experience with CI/CD pipelines, preferably Jenkins.

 By ensuring these prerequisites are met, you'll be well-prepared to deploy and use this guidance effectively.

 ##### Preparing to Use CDK